Director JON W. ALLAN

 With nearly three decades of experience in environmental and energy policy, he has professionally applied his understanding of ecological management in a variety of academic, corporate, and public occupations.

 Jon’s research on wetlands, stream ecology, and water policy has been published in journals in Canada and the U.S. Organizations and individuals rely on his expertise to lead environmental planning and policy projects in Michigan and the Great Lakes region.

 Prior to his service with the State of Michigan, Jon taught courses in biology, ecology and environmental impact assessment at his alma mater, Michigan State University and with other institutions.
 He also has held a variety of executive management positions in the private and not-for profit sectors.

 Jon advised during the Great Lakes Compact negotiations and co-chaired the State’s Water Resources Advisory Council tasked with formulating the state's implementation of the Great Lakes Compact.
 He’s contributed his expertise in a range of roles with the State of Michigan, including those with Michigan's Groundwater Conservation Advisory Council, the Michigan Climate Action Council, and the Environmental Advisory Council for Michigan DEQ.

-Jon serves as Chair of the Great Lakes Commission and is a board member or an advisor to numerous other regional organizations.
+Jon served as Chair of the Great Lakes Commission and is a board member or an advisor to numerous other regional organizations.
 He also serves on the Executive Committee for the Conference of the Great Lakes and St. Lawrence Governors and Premiers.